nhatanh-zen8/presentation/generics/generics.md

   transform2Lists :: ([a] -> [a]) -> [b] -> [c] -> ([b],[c])
   transform2Lists f bList cList = (f bList, f cList) -- compilation error
 ```

   The reason this fails to compile is because the compiler is unable to unify `a` with `b` (and `c` too, but `b` is where the type
   error occurs first).
-That is because at call site, the caller would definitely have to instantiate `a`, `b`, `c` with concrete
+That is because at call site, the caller would have to instantiate `a`, `b`, `c` with concrete types, and
-  types, and each of them could be a different type, so the compiler can't assume anything about all three, much less unifying
+  each of them could be a different type.
+The compiler can't assume anything about all three, much less unifying them.
+The `f`
+  function could be a generic function, but when passed to `transform2Lists`, its type variable `a` would still have to be
+  instantiated with a concrete type, just like the type variable `b` and `c` of the two lists also being passed to
-  them.
-What we *really* want here is to be able to pass a *polymorphic* function `f` at *call site*:
+  `transform2Lists`.
+What we *really* want here is to be able to pass `f` as a *polymorphic* function at *call site*:

 ```haskell
   transform2Lists :: (forall a. [a] -> [a]) -> [b] -> [c] -> ([b],[c])
   transform2Lists f bList cList = (f bList, f cList)